DiasPHPora/wp-to-diaspora/readme.txt

 * First version

 == Upgrade Notice ==

+= unreleased =
+This update requires at least PHP 8.0.

 = 3.0.1 =
 This update requires at least WordPress 4.6 and PHP 7.2.